What's My Line (Buffy the Vampire Slayer)

-"What's My Line" is a two-episode story in season two of the television series Buffy the Vampire Slayer.
+"What's My Line?" is a two-episode story arc in season two of the television series Buffy the Vampire Slayer.
+The episode was broadcast separately and aired on The WB.
+Part one aired on November 17, 1997 and part two aired on November 24, 1997.

 In part one, Buffy endures Career Week at school while Spike hires assassins to kill her; a fierce fighter who identifies herself as "Kendra the Vampire Slayer" shows up in Sunnydale.
 In part two, Angel is kidnapped by Spike for a ritual in which Drusilla is restored to health.

 Plot

 Part one

 Spike works on a cure for Drusilla.
 Dalton, a vampire transcriber, is unable to decipher the book stolen from the library that contains a cure.
-Drusilla informs Spike that they need a key because the book is in code.
+Drusilla informs Spike that they need a decryption key because the book is in code.

 Buffy witnesses Dalton stealing an object from a mausoleum, but he escapes when she is distracted by another vampire.
 She enters her bedroom and finds Angel waiting to warn her of grave danger.
 Buffy reports to Giles, and he is concerned when she tells him about the theft from the mausoleum.

 Spike and Drusilla examine the key stolen by Dalton, a gold cross.
-Spike decides to call the Order of Taraka, an ancient guild of assassins, to rid himself of Buffy once and for all.
-Back at school, Willow is taken into a secluded lounge area to be recruited by a leading software company, along with Oz, the boy who has been watching her for weeks.
+Spike decides to call in the Order of Taraka, an ancient guild of assassins, to rid himself of Buffy once and for all.
+Back at school, Willow is taken into a secluded lounge area to be recruited by a leading software company, along with Oz, the young man who has been watching her for weeks.
+(He also plays guitar in the band Dingoes Ate My Baby, which often performs at The Bronze.)
 At the mausoleum, Giles realizes that Josephus du Lac, the author of the book stolen from the library, is buried there and that the book's key was taken from the mausoleum.

-The assassins begin to arrive.
-A large, intimidating man exits a bus, and a door-to-door beauty salesman attacks Buffy's next-door neighbor.
-A young woman attacks an airplane worker in the cargo hold of a plane, escaping with little difficulty.
+A young Caribbean woman sneaks out of an airplane's cargo hold and begins to search Sunnydale for vampires and for Giles.